Blackman99/Blackman99/README.md

 ### Hi there, I'm Dongsheng Zhao

-- 🔭 I'm currently working as a developer in Beijing, China
+- 🔭 I'm currently unemployed
 - 🤔 I have new ideas from time to time
 - 😄 I can learn and use relevant things to implement my ideas